bhyvex/trust-dns/README.md

  timeout.
 I'll make this configurable if people ask for that, please file a request for any features.
 Please send feedback!
 It currently does not cache responses, if this is a feature you'd like earlier rather than later, post a request.
-The validation of DNSSec is complete including NSEC.
+The validation of DNSSEC is complete including NSEC.
 As of now NSEC3 is broken, and I may never plan to support it.
 I have some alternative ideas for private data in the zone.